olgOk/Adaptive_QNG_with_Backtracking_Line_Search/README.md

-# Adaptive_QNG
+# Quantum Natural Gradient with Backtracking Line Search

-Implementation of Adaptive Quantum Natural Gradient
+This repository contains a Qiskit implementation of Quantum Natural Gradient with Backtracking Line Search.

 # References